omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

   failed to come for the second time, this is what is going on.

 Just like in Poker the negative impact should be small.
-There is a reason why blinds and ante are small amounts compared to your entire stack.
+There is a reason why blinds and antes are small amounts compared to your entire stack.
 This means that the Poker players who posted the blinds still have the option of folding if they get really terrible cards.
 They are not obligated to play every hand.
 Concerning gatherings, it means that if someone has got some other activity they really want to participate in instead of Poker night, they also have that option.
 In both cases they just have to accept the small price of losing the blind.

 I think one of the main reasons why this works in the game of Poker and why I predict it also works in gatherings is that it creates incentives to behave in a